spinscale/elasticsearch-suggest-plugin/README.md

 ### Package names have been moved

 Everything is now in the `de.spinscale` package name space in order to avoid clashes.
+This means, if you are using the request builder classes, you will have to change your application.

 ## Installation

 If you do not want to work on the repository, just use the standard elasticsearch plugin command (inside your elasticsearch/bin directory)

 ```
-bin/plugin -install de.spinscale/elasticsearch-plugin-suggest/0.20.5-0.5
+bin/plugin -install de.spinscale/elasticsearch-plugin-suggest/0.90.0-0.6.1
 ```

 If you want to work on the repository